GoogleCloudPlatform/iap-desktop/doc/site/sources/docs/security.md

 ## Usage data

-By default, IAP Desktop _does not_ collect or share usage data.
 You can help Google improve and prioritize features and improvements by enabling data sharing under **Tools > Options > Data sharing**.
 You can enable or disable data sharing at any time.